-The University's policy on the use of medical certificates is available at https://academic.admin.ox.ac.uk/medical-evidences-and-certificates.
+The University's policy on the use of medical and other certificates is available at https://academic.admin.ox.ac.uk/mitigating-circumstances#tab-2154326.

 I.2 Part A

 As Part A is part of a multi-part examination there are two points at which the mitigating circumstances notice should be considered, the final meeting of the Part A examiners and the final meeting of the Part B examiners.